Excerpt from the Government of Ontario’s ‘Newsroom’

 The fine was imposed by Justice of the Peace Barry Quinn.
 In addition to the fine, the court imposed a 25-per-cent victim fine surcharge, as required by the Provincial Offences Act.
 The surcharge is credited to a special provincial government fund to assist victims of crime.

-Canadian BBR Inc., was found guilty of a violation of section 109 of the Ontario ‘Construction’ regulations, 213/91 which states,
+Canadian BBR Inc., was found guilty of a contravention of section 109 of the Ontario ‘Construction’ regulations, 213/91 which states,

 “Every gear, pulley, belt, chain, shaft, flywheel, saw and other mechanically operated part of a machine to which a worker has access shall be guarded or fenced so that it will not endanger a worker.”